Frequently Asked Questions (FAQs)

 - Are there specific undergraduate majors that the Rangel Program prefers?

 The Rangel Summer Program is open to students with a wide variety of majors, as long as they have an interest in international affairs.
 There is no requirement for a specific major.
-In the past, we have had successful participants with majors as diverse as political science and art history, economics and biology, business and English.
+In the past, we have had successful participants with majors as diverse as political science and art history, economics, biology, business, and English.

 - Can I transfer credits back to my home university or college?